CSCfi/swift-browser-ui/README.md

 After following the development steps above, `cypress` should already be installed.

+    cd swift_browser_ui_frontend

 You can run the tests in headless mode

-    npx --prefix swift_browser_ui_frontend cypress run
+    npx cypress run

-Or you can use the intearctive version
+Or you can use the inteactive version

-    npx --prefix swift_browser_ui_frontend cypress open
+    npx cypress open

 ### License